kevaone/narwhallet/README.md

 ## Setup Ubuntu
-*recommended to use a virtual environment for separation and to ensure no dependency conflicts*
+You will need Python and Git installed, can install both via apt with the command: sudo apt install python3 git

 ### venv example
-mkdir K1<br/>
+*recommended to use a virtual environment for separation and to ensure no dependency conflicts* mkdir K1<br/>
 cd K1<br/>
 python3 -m venv ./venv<br/>